How to Calibrate for Belt Stretch

 - $102=40 (originally 20) (z, step/mm)

-Mount a piece of stock which is dimensionally stable and mill 3 holes in it so as to make a right triangle, sized to be close to the maximum size which your calipers can measure (again, a nice round value here will make the math simpler).
+Mount a piece of stock which is dimensionally stable and mill 3 features in it so as to make a right triangle, sized to be close to the maximum size which your calipers can measure (again, a nice round value here will make the math simpler).
+While a round pocket is an obvious choice, it is difficult to measure.
+An expedient option which seems to work well is to spot the features using a V endmill which is more obtuse than the points of one’s calipers.

-Measure the three holes in a consistent fashion, e.g., left edge to left edge, front edge to front edge.
+Measure the three holes in a consistent fashion, e.g., left edge to left edge, front edge to front edge. (if you use a V endmill as suggested above, this is simply a matter of poking the caliper tips into the holes to get the tips centered at the bottom).
 Then compare the measurement to the distance which is expected.
 Convert it into a ratio by dividing the expected distance by the measured distance, multiply the number of steps by this ratio, and update the number of steps in Grbl with the new value.
-If the left edge to left edge of two holes which were expected to be 75mm apart measures as 74.97mm, one would calculate:
+If the left edge to left edge of two holes which were expected to be 75mm apart measures as 75.03mm, one would calculate:

 For the Z-axis, since one cannot do holes on a 3-axis machine, the best thing to do is to mill steps and measure their height.